 Other comparisons and suggested alternatives are noted in the summary of each month linked in the drop down menu.

 Don’t forget while browsing all the weather and climate data that one of the reasons you’re visiting Costa Rica is because it’s covered in amazing rain forests, and surprise, surprise – it rains in the rainforest.
 If you’re only looking for sunny days on the playa then Costa Rica has a zone and season that guarantees that too – January, February and March are bone dry in Guanacaste (the northwest beach area).

-Ash from intermittent eruptions of Turrialba volcano are expected to occasionally disrupt operations at San Jose (SJO) airport probably into 2016 – see Choosing an Airport for more info.
+Ash from intermittent eruptions of Turrialba volcano have sporadically disrupted operations at San Jose (SJO) airport and may continue through 2016 – see Choosing an Airport for more info.

 Other Bests in Costa Rica

 This dropdown menu links to our suggestions for other “bests” in Costa Rica – places, wildlife watching, activities, secrets and more.